 The combination of these projected conditions could increase the likelihood of damage and affect access to structures within the lease premises during the term of the lease.
-For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety, as well as dangers for navigation within the channel.
+For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
 Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear-and-tear on the pilings and dock.
 Lowered water levels could also reduce navigability of the channel, thereby increasing hazards and impacting the function and utility of the lease area structures.

-The floating dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed features (pilings) may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
-For example, the pilings appear to be at a sufficient height to withstand projected changes in water levels, but additional fortification may be needed as damage to these pilings could lead to a public safety hazard.
+The floating boat dock and adjustable gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, increasing their resiliency to some climate change impacts; but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement.
+The fixed features, such as the dolphin, pilings, and bank protection, may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
+The bank is covered with concrete pavers and riprap and contains some vegetation, which provides additional stability and will reduce the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system but remains at risk of accelerated deterioration from currents and floods.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.

-Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland (not within the lease area) are in an area that may be subject to effects of climate change, including sea-level rise.
+Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland (not within the lease area) are located in an area that may be subject to effects of climate change, including sea-level rise.